School Dinners and Free School Meals

 Why choose school meals?

-- Are nutritionally balanced to ensure they are low in fat, sugar and salt and high in vitamins and minerals – healthier than many packed lunches
+- Nutritionally balanced to ensure they are low in fat, sugar and salt and high in vitamins and minerals – healthier than many packed lunches

-- Help your child to concentrate throughout the day – a hot meal at lunch-time provides energy – as well as encouraging them to try new foods.
+- Helping your child to concentrate throughout the day – a hot meal at lunch-time provides energy – as well as encouraging them to try new foods

-- Are produced to a high quality using locally produced ingredients
+- Produced to a high quality using locally produced ingredients

-- Help your child to learn the social skills that eating and interacting with others brings
+- Helping your child to learn the social skills that eating and interacting with others brings

-School meals are free for your children if you receive:
+School meals are free for your child or children if you receive: